Bachelor of Engineering (Industry) (Honours)

 Course rules

-To complete the Bachelor of Engineering (Honours) (Industry) students must pass 38 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Engineering (Honours) (Industry) you must pass 38 credit points.
+This includes:

 - SEJ010 Introduction to Safety and Project Oriented Learning (0-credit-point compulsory unit)